LoyolaChicagoCode/clickcounter-android-rxscala/README.md

 in traits etc.).
 I have given up on this type of testing for now and have been testing with Robolectric as an alternative.

+## Why don't you provide a giter8 template?

+Because this work is preliminary and I want it to stabilize before turning it into a template.
+And there are some manual steps that still need to be automated.

 # Acknowledgments

 This example is based on Francois-Xavier Thomas's